|

 DIY Laundry Room Shelves

 DIY Laundry Room Shelves are an inexpensive way to add vertical storage to your laundry room!
-These shelves were made to have a floating shelf look but without adding wood to the bottom of the shelves.
+These shelves were made to have a floating shelf look but without adding wood to the bottom of the shelves like I did in these DIY Floating Built In Desk And Shelves.

-DIY Laundry Room Shelves above the washer and dryer.
+DIY laundry room shelves above a washer and dryer.

 1) Gather Supplies